Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 In each interaction the sentient being interacting with the system has one of four distinct roles:

-  1. _Authors_ write and modify the code ("authors" here is meant in a broad sense, including maintainers and contributors).
+  1. _Authors_ write and modify the code (“authors” here is meant in a broad sense, including maintainers and contributors).

-  2. _Users_ refer to the code by name while abstracting over its exact contents ("users" here is meant in a narrow sense, including only programmers of modules that use the referred module, not end-users).
+  2. _Users_ refer to the code by name while abstracting over its exact contents (“users” here is meant in a narrow sense, including only programmers of modules that use the referred module, not end-users).

-  3. _Integrators_ assemble a collection of modules into an overall application, set of applications, virtual machine image, or other deliverable ("integrators" here is meant in a broad sense, including developers who put together their development environment).
+  3. _Integrators_ assemble a collection of modules into an overall application, set of applications, virtual machine image, or other deliverable (“integrators” here is meant in a broad sense, including developers who put together their development environment).

   4. _End-Users_ use a software assembly while remaining blissfully unaware